Khaled Al Qubaisi

-Khaled Abdulla Al Qubaisi (born 22 December 1975 in Abu Dhabi) is an Emirati businessman and racing driver who is the Chief Executive Officer of Real Estate & Infrastructure Investments at Mubadala Investment Company.
-In his role at Mubadala, Al Qubaisi has oversight over a portfolio of both physical and digital assets around the globe, which includes properties, real estate, and the consolidation of Mubadala’s international infrastructure that offer long-term stable returns across business cycles.
+Khaled Abdulla Al Qubaisi (born 22 December 1975) is an Emirati businessman and racing driver who served as the chief executive officer of Real Estate & Infrastructure Investments at Mubadala Investment Company for four years.

-Al Qubaisi is also member of the Investment Committee at Mubadala, which is mandated to develop the organization’s investment policies and guidelines, and to review all proposed projects and investments to ensure they are aligned with Mubadala’s business objectives.
+Al Qubaisi was a member of the Investment Committee at Mubadala, which is mandated to develop the organization's investment policies and guidelines, and to review all proposed projects and investments to ensure they are aligned with Mubadala's business objectives.

 Education

-Al Qubaisi holds a Master of Science in Project Management (MSPM) degree from the George Washington University, and a bachelor’s degree in finance and operations management from Boston University.
+Al Qubaisi holds a Master of Science in Project Management (MSPM) degree from George Washington University, and a bachelor's degree in finance and operations management from Boston University.
 He was also awarded the CFA in 2003.

 Career

-Before taking over his role as the Chief Executive Officer of Mubadala’s Real Estate & Infrastructure Investments platform in 2021, Al Qubaisi also served as the Chief Executive Officer of Aerospace, Renewables, and ICT where he oversaw the company’s Aerospace, Renewables, Information Communications Technology, Utilities and Defense Services portfolios.
+Khaled was the chief executive officer of Mubadala's Real Estate & Infrastructure Investments platform from 2021 to 2024.
+Al Qubaisi also served as the chief executive officer of Aerospace, Renewables, and ICT where he oversaw the company's Aerospace, Renewables, Information Communications Technology, Utilities and Defense Services portfolios.
 Prior to this role, he also served as Chief Human Capital Officer at Mubadala, with responsibility for performance management, learning and development, employee career growth, talent acquisition and Emiratization.

 Before joining Mubadala, Al Qubaisi was the Chief Investment Officer at International Capital, where he managed a diverse investment portfolio, and the execution of large-scale, multi-billion Dirham real estate projects.
-He was also the Head of Corporate Finance & Business Development at the National Bank of Abu Dhabi, where he focused on developing the bank’s investment banking capabilities.
+He was also the Head of Corporate Finance & Business Development at the National Bank of Abu Dhabi, where he focused on developing the bank's investment banking capabilities.

-Institutional oversight
+Institutional overview

 Al Qubaisi is the Chairman of the National Central Cooling Company (Tabreed).
 He is also the Director and Vice Chairman of Abu Dhabi Motor Sports Management and Finance House and sits on the boards of Abu Dhabi Future Energy Company (Masdar), Emirates Nuclear Energy Corporation (ENEC), Emirates Integrated Telecommunications Company (du), GLOBALFOUNDRIES, Mubadala Petroleum and Insurance House.
 He is also a member of CFA Institute.